 - Size: 56″ x 84″

 Safe drinking water is probably the most important thing to have in reserve when disaster strikes.
-125 ml sachets of Datrex purified water are easy to dispense and loss is minimized due to the durable packaging.
-USCG, Canadian Coast Guard, EC and NZ approval, with a five year shelf life.
+These sachets of purified water are easy to dispense.
+The durable packaging minimizes any potential loss of precious water.
+USCG, Canadian Coast Guard, EC and NZ approval, with a five-year shelf life.

 (1) Disposable Lighter

-When your not in the mood to do it the old fashioned way, we included 2 disposable lighters to help you get a fire going.
-Even though these are included in our packs, we recommend you use magnesium fire starter to become more acclimated to starting a fire in more primitive conditions.
+When you’re not in the mood to do it the old fashioned way, these disposable lighters will get a fire going.
+Even though these are included in our packs, we recommend you use a magnesium fire starter to become acclimated to starting a fire in primitive conditions.

-The FR1 is designed to keep you safe and sound, all charged up and ready to know.
-Perfect for everyday use or in case of emergency.
-Small enough to store in an emergency kit, backpack or glovebox, the FR1 packs a ton of features into a super compact size.
-And it’s mighty enough to charge most smartphones, play tunes and news, receive weather alerts, and light the night.
+The FR1 is designed to keep you safe and sound, charged up and in the know.
+Perfect for everyday or emergency use, it’s small enough to store in an emergency kit, backpack or glovebox.
+With a ton of features in a super compact size, it’s mighty enough to charge most smartphones, play tunes or news, receive weather alerts and light the night.
 Stay in tune and up to date with this AM/FM/NOAA weather band digital radio with display and alarm clock.
-Plug in your favorite headphones for solo listening.
-The FR1 powers up in multiple ways—via hand crank, built-in rechargeable battery, or use DC power via the included micro-USB cable to charge the FR1’s built-in rechargeable battery.
-To charge your smartphone, simply plug your charging cable into the USB port.
-Push the ‘CELL’ button and it will begin to charge to your phone.
-The FR1 has enough power to fully charge most smartphones when fully charged.
+It powers up in multiple ways—hand crank, built-in rechargeable battery, or DC power via the included micro-USB cable to charge the built-in rechargeable battery.
+To charge your smartphone, simply plug your charging cable into the USB port and push the ‘CELL’ button.

 - LED flashlight